carmenbianca/protokolo/README.md

 Note the item dash at the start; Protokolo does not add them for you.
 What you write is exactly what you get.

 You can add more files.
-Change log entries in the same section (read: directory) are sorted alphabetically by their file name.
-If you want to make certain that some change log entries go first or last, prefix the file with `000_` or `zzz_`.
+Change log fragments in the same section (read: directory) are sorted alphabetically by their file name.
+If you want to make certain that some change log fragments go first or last, prefix the file with `000_` or `zzz_`.
 For example, you can create `changelog.d/added/000_important_feature.md` to make it appear first.

 ### Compiling your change log

 You compile your change log with `protokolo compile`.
-This will take all change log entries from `changelog.d` and put them in your `CHANGELOG.md`.
-If we run it now, the following section is added after the `<!-- protokolo-section-tag -->`
+This will take all change log fragments from `changelog.d` and put them in your `CHANGELOG.md`.
+If we run it now, the following section is added after the
-comment:
+`<!-- protokolo-section-tag -->` comment:

 ```markdown
 ## ${version} - 2023-11-08